gagandeepsingh101/dish-dazzle-food-app/README.md

 # Dish Dazzle

-Welcome to our React food app project!
+Welcome to our Dish Dazzle food app project!
 This application utilizes the Swiggy API to provide users with a seamless food ordering experience.

 ## Features